Per-Olov Brasar

-Per-Olov "Ole" Brasar (born September 30, 1950) is a Swedish former professional ice hockey forward who played 348 games in the National Hockey League with the Minnesota North Stars and Vancouver Canucks, as well as several seasons for Leksands IF in the Swedish Division 1.
+Per-Olov "Ole" Brasar (born September 30, 1950) is a Swedish former professional ice hockey forward who played 348 games in the National Hockey League with the Minnesota North Stars and Vancouver Canucks, as well as several seasons for Leksands IF in the Swedish Division 1 and Elitserien.
 He featured in the 1982 Stanley Cup Finals with the Canucks.
 Internationally Brasar represented Sweden at five World Championships and the 1976 Canada Cup.